cjjmccray/minervina/software install log.md

 # Sun 07-Oct-2018
-Returning to this madness.
-There is now a SlackBuild for ZoneMinder so am returning to using Slackware 14.2.
+Returning to this as there is now a SlackBuild for ZoneMinder so am returning to using Slackware 14.2.

 Same Raspberry Pi, one of the earliest ones I bought, a Model B+, the old 2Tb Buffalo hard disk, and a 16Gb memory card.
 In testing the 16Gb memory card used before seems to have a fault, or some other corruption had gone on.